mayasharma2110/Treat-Yourself/README.md

 * To connect our app to Heroku we can setup an automatic deployment from our GitHub repo.
 Within your Heroku app go to the deployment tab and click on GitHub for the deployment method.
 Make sure your GitHub profile is displayed below and enter the repository name and search.
 Make sure your repo is displayed and click connect to this app.
 * Before enabling automatic deployment, we still have a couple more steps.
 * Click on the settings tab in your app and enter config vars as needed for your project.
 For this project we need SECRET_KEY, DATABASE_URL, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, EMAIL_HOST_PASS, EMAIL_HOST_USER, STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY, STRIPE_WH_SECRET and USE_AWS (True) variables for the site to be fully functional.
-* Git add, commit and push the changes in your Gitpod (adding the requirements and Procfile files) as epxplained in the above section.
+* Git add, commit and push the changes in your Gitpod (adding the requirements and Procfile files) as explained in the above section.
 * Go back to your Heroku app and the deployment tab - now click to enable automatic deployment and then click deploy branch.
 * Heroku will now receive the code from GitHub and build your app, once it is complete you should see that your app has been successfully deployed.
 * Now the deployed site is available and should automatically update whenever changes are pushed to GitHub from Gitpod.